00sapo/better-morning/ai/DESIGN.md

 ### 3. Content Extraction (`src/better_morning/content_extractor.py`)

 This module is responsible for fetching content from an article's link and preparing it for summarization.
-It intelligently handles different content types.
+It intelligently handles different content types and implements smart content fetching strategies.

 -   **`ContentExtractor`**: A class that:
-        -   Initializes with `ContentExtractionSettings`.
+        -   Initializes with `ContentExtractionSettings` and manages a Playwright browser instance for dynamic content.
+        -   **`start_browser()` and `close_browser()`**: Manages the lifecycle of a Playwright browser instance for efficient resource usage.
-        -   **`get_content(article: Article) -> Article`**: The main method for content retrieval.
-If `follow_article_links` is `False`, it uses the RSS `summary`.
-Otherwise, it downloads the content from the article's link.
+        -   **`get_content(article: Article) -> Article`**: The main method for content retrieval with intelligent decision-making:
-        -   It uses the `python-magic` library to reliably determine the content's MIME type (e.g., `text/html`, `application/pdf`).
+            -   **Smart RSS Length Check**: If the RSS summary is ≥400 words, uses it directly without fetching the article, reducing unnecessary requests.
+            -   **Dual Fetching Strategy**: First attempts to fetch content using `requests` for static pages, then falls back to Playwright for dynamic content if needed.
+            -   **PDF Handling**: Detects PDF content via Content-Type headers and stores raw binary data in `article.raw_content` for multimodal processing.
+            -   **Link Following**: When `follow_article_links` is enabled, can follow and extract content from related links using optional regex pattern filtering via `link_filter_pattern`.
-        -   If the content is HTML, it now uses `_extract_from_html` with the **`trafilatura`** library, a powerful tool designed to robustly extract the main article text while filtering out boilerplate like ads, headers, and footers.
+        -   **`_extract_from_html()`**: Uses the **`trafilatura`** library to robustly extract main article text while filtering out boilerplate content like ads and navigation.
-        -   If the content is a PDF, it does *not* extract text.
-Instead, it stores the raw binary content of the PDF in `article.raw_content` and sets `article.content_type` to `application/pdf`.
-        -   This approach prepares the `Article` object for multimodal processing by the LLM summarizer.
+        -   **`_fetch_with_requests()`**: Handles static content fetching with proper error handling and User-Agent headers.
+        -   The system gracefully handles failures by falling back to RSS summaries when content extraction fails.

 ### 4. LLM Summarization (`src/better_morning/llm_summarizer.py`)